 - Bachelor of Arts, Communication Arts, University of Dayton, 1997

-- Lecturer of English and College Advisor, 2007-present
+- Lecturer of English, WGS Affiliate Faculty Member, and College Advisor, 2007-present

-Department of English and College of Liberal Arts Office of Academic Services, Wright State University
+Department of English and College of Liberal Arts Success Center (CLASS), Wright State University

 - Advise students in all Liberal Arts majors, meet with several hundred different students each year, train faculty departmental advisors, certify graduation requirements for exiting seniors, and perform a variety of advising functions.
 Teach learning community courses on college preparation to first-term freshmen.

-- In faculty capacity, teach courses in composition, literature, creative writing, and women’s studies.
+- In faculty capacity, teach courses in composition, literature, creative writing, and women and gender studies.

 - Promoted from Instructor to Lecturer, effective Fall 2011.

 - From July to October of 2012, acted in temporary capacity as Interim Assistant Dean for Academic Services, while still serving as faculty member and advisor.

 - Staff Member, College of Liberal Arts, 2006-2007

 - Staff Member, Department of Neuroscience, Cell Biology, and Physiology, 2005-2006

 - Graduate Assistant, College of Liberal Arts, 2001-2003